The NHL’s flagship trading card product is back. 2018-19 Upper Deck Series One arrives a couple of weeks after the first puck dropped.

-To put it mildly, one of the longest-running traditions for collectors has been Upper Deck’s annual flagship effort.
-Since the hobby boomed at the start of the 1990-91 season, it has been a consistent force which is usually loaded up with amazing game action photography and plenty of rookie card content in the form of the popular Young Guns subset.
-Throw in solid inserts, parallels, and memorabilia cards and you’ve got the recipe for a major hit – especially if some of those rookies take off in the early stages of the season.
+To put it mildly, one of the longest-running traditions for collectors has been Upper Deck’s annual effort.
+Since the hobby boomed at the start of the 1990-91 season, it has been a consistent force which is usually loaded up with quality game action photography and plenty of rookie card content in the form of the popular Young Guns subset.
+Throw in solid inserts, parallels, and memorabilia cards and you’ve got the recipe for a popular release – especially if some of those rookies take off in the early stages of the season.

 Each base set and Young Guns card will have three tough parallel versions.
 Clear Cuts (1:72) are printed on acetate stock while Exclusives (/100) and High Gloss (/10) return for another season.
 UD Canvas (1:7) is a partial parallel of the base set on a nice simulated canvas stock.
 These cards tend to have fantastic photos and many of the Young Guns will get the same treatment, too (1:48).

 Inserts are plentiful in 2018-19 Upper Deck Series 1 hockey.
 UD Portraits (1:6 with Gold Foil and Platinum Blue Foil parallels numbered to 99 or less) and Shooting Stars are a revamped version of Shining Stars and they are a more challenging pull in 2018-19 Upper Deck Series One.
 Spread over multiple types of packaging, expect Hobby boxes to contain only Centers (1:64), Left Wingers (1:96), and Goalies (1:192).
 A Black parallel will exist for these, too, and are much tougher to track down.